harryf/comedy/docs/_shows/20200214_Comic_Strip_14th_Feb_2020.md

 <h2><i class="fas fa-file-alt"></i> Transcript</h2>

-> Our next performer's gonna be Harry Fox.
+> My next performer is going to be Harry Fox, and I have to say, I am very much disappointed
 >
-> And I have to say, I am very much disappointed
+> that a guy looking like him, with a name like him, is not a wasted 80s porn star with a
 >
-> that a guy looking like him, with a name like him,
+> mustache.
 >
-> is not a wasted 80s porn star with a mustache.
+> However, I am very grateful having met Harry, because whenever I'm wondering what it is
 >
-> However, I am very grateful having met Harry,
+> with middle-aged white guys turning their weirdness into creepiness, I just give Harry
 >
-> because whenever I'm wondering what it is with middle-aged white guys
+> a call and ask him, and whenever I cannot reach him, I'm just going to phone Marcus.
 >
-> turning their weirdness into creepiness,
->
-> I just give Harry a call and ask him.
->
-> And whenever I cannot reach him, I'm just gonna phone Marcus.
->
 > Same spectrum, same spectrum.
 >
-> I mean, Harry tries desperately with his comedy
+> I mean, Harry tries desperately with his comedy to be as sexy as a sweet potato, but I told
 >
-> to be as sexy as a sweet potato.
+> him recently, "Harry, the only thing you and a sweet potato have in common is that at some
 >
-> But I told him recently,
+> point they're getting fried.
 >
-> "Harry, the only thing you and a sweet potato have in common
+> The sweet potato is getting more delicious, and your skin is so fried by the sun you look
 >
-> "is that at some point, they're getting fried.
+> like Donatella Versace."
 >
-> "A sweet potato is getting more delicious,
+> And I mean Donatella now, not the coked-up, swollen-up 80s version of Donatella, where
 >
-> "and your skin is so fried by the sun,
+> you were like, "Yeah, I'd do that, you know, after a couple of drinks.
 >
-> "you look like Donatella Versace.
+> She's rich.
 >
-> "And I mean Donatella now.
+> I'd maybe meet her brother, because I'm secretly gay, and I want to meet Johnny."
 >
-> "Not the coked-up, swollen-up 80s version of Donatella,
->
-> "where you were like, 'Yeah, I'd do that,'
->
-> "you know, after, like, a couple of drinks.
->
-> "She's rich.
->
-> "And maybe meet her brother, because I'm secretly gay,
->
-> "and I'm gonna, you know,
->
-> "I'm gonna meet Johnny."
->
 > But no, Harry's just trying.
 >
-> Harry Fox, his face and his name
+> Harry Fox, his face and his name have disappointed more women than Tiger Woods.
 >
-> have disappointed more women than Tiger Woods.
+> They've disappointed more women than Sex and the City 2.
 >
-> They have disappointed more women than Sex and the City 2.
->
-> They have disappointed more women than Harvey Weinstein.
+> They've disappointed more women than Harvey Weinstein.
 >
 > Too much?
 >